milanglacier/yarepl.nvim/README.md

 end
 ```

-This function checks if the REPL buffer has the name `ipython`.
-If it does, it
-creates a floating window at the center of the Vim screen with specific size
+This function creates a floating window at the center of the Vim screen with
-and styling.
-If not, it creates a horizontal split below the current window and
-takes up 15 lines for the new window.
+specific size and styling.

 You can further customize the behavior by applying the `wincmd` configuration
 to specific `meta` entries.
 When a `meta` includes its own `wincmd` setting, it